Starting in 2020-2021 and arrived after 31st December 2020

-Funding for EU postgraduates 2018/19 and 2019/20
+Funding Opportunities for EU Students

 Postgraduate research applicants

-Tuition fees for EU postgraduate research students starting in 2018/19 and 2019/20
+Tuition fees for EU postgraduate research students starting in academic year 2020/21

-Scholarships and funding for EU postgraduate research students 2018/19 and 2019/20
+Scholarships and funding for EU postgraduate research students 2020/21

 - College of Arts